nvidia-holoscan/holohub/tutorials/local-llama/README.md

 <img src="./chatbot_app.png" width=70% style="border: 2px solid black;">
 </div>

-You’re now set up to interact with the Llama-2 70b model, with everything running locally!
+You're now set up to interact with the Llama-2 70b model, with everything running locally!
 If you want to take this project further, you can experiment with different system messages to suit your needs or add the ability to interact with your local documents using frameworks like LangChain.
 Enjoy experimenting!
 ## Sources:
 - https://huggingface.co/meta-llama/Llama-2-70b-chat-hf/tree/main
 - https://huggingface.co/docs/optimum/concept_guides/quantization